G-Nils/twelfe/README.md

 ```

-### Developer Information:
+### Developer Information

 Currently all field are **strings**.
 This results from simply parsing the hex bytes of the file.
-When integers are needed (for example for calculating), you can use `int(value, 16)` to simply parse the fields.
+When integers are needed (for example for calculating), you can use `int(value, 16)` to simply convert the fields to integers.

+We provided a simple 64-bit and 32-bit ELF binary for testing (test and test32).
+Source Code can be found in *test.c*.